-DIESELSCAN[TM] is a John Deere fuel sampling program to help you monitor the quality of your fuel source.
-It verifies fuel type, cleanliness, water content, suitability for cold weather operation, and if fuel is within ASTM specifications.
+DIESELSCAN[TM] is a John Deere fuel analysis program that can be used to monitor the quality of your fuel.
+The DIESELSCAN analysis verifies fuel type, cleanliness, water content, suitability for cold weather operation, and whether the fuel meets specifications.

 Check with your John Deere dealer for availability of DIESELSCAN kits.